WestonSpiro/Assembly/README.md

 -----------------------------------------------------------------------------------------------------------------------

 Segment Registers:
-Segments are specific areas defined in an assembly program fro containing data, code and stack.
+Segments are specific areas defined in an assembly program for containing data, code and stack.
 The three main segments are

 Code Segment (CS Register) - Contains all the instructions to be executed.
 A 16-bit code segment register stores the starting address of the code segment